 At the heart of your air-conditioning unit lies the evaporator coils, working hard to chill all the air that passes through them.
 These coils utilize refrigerant to both cool air and remove humidity, allowing the unit to do its job.
 If your system is operating with a low level of refrigerant, you have a serious air-conditioning unit problem.
 While it might seem like the solution is just to add more refrigerant, the situation is much more complicated than that.

 If your refrigerant is low, you’re most likely also dealing with a leak along the refrigerant line.
 Even if you try to just top it off, you’ll keep losing refrigerant until the leak is fixed.
 In addition to that, refrigerant is a harmful chemical compound and should not be handled by anyone without the right training and experience.
-In that situation, you’ll need the help of a professional HVAC technician.
-They will be able to find and seal any leaks in the line, as well as safely refill the refrigerant.
+In that situation, you’ll need the help of a professional HVAC technician like the ones at fsioilandpropane.com.
+They might be able to find and seal any leaks in the line, as well as safely refill the refrigerant.

 Mechanical Malfunction in the Unit Itself